 All of these will be in person and proctored.

 There will be no alternate exams except as required by campus rules.
-If you have extended time accommodations for tests from DSP, please make sure that you have enough available hours around the times of the regularly scheduled tests.
-This is particularly important for the midterm and the final.
+If you have extended time accommodations for tests from DSP, please make sure that you have enough available hours around the times of the regularly scheduled exams.

 We strongly recommended that you turn in all assignments even if you can only complete some of them partially.
 However, to give you some leeway in case of illness and emergencies, we will drop the following in the calculation of your overall score: